sleeptoken/zettelkasten/Enumeration.md

 #### TCP/UDP 5060, 5061: Session Initiation Protocol (SIP)

-The Session Initiation Protocol (SIP) is a protocol used in Internet telephony for voice and video calls.
+The [[SIP (5060,5061 port)]] is a protocol used in Internet telephony for voice and video calls.
 It typically uses TCP/UDP port 5060 (non-encrypted signaling traffic) or 5061 (encrypted traffic with TLS) for SIP to servers and other endpoints.

 #### TCP 20/21: File Transfer Protocol